AntonioCachetas/projects/README.md

 # projects
-Projects I found interesting to build
+Projects I found interesting to build, and practiced my skills with